 401(k) Rollover in Town and Country,MO

-Typically, you have four options to consider when considering a 401(k) rollover.
+Generally speaking, you have four options to consider when considering a 401(k) rollover.

-If you have over $5,000 invested in your 401(k), the majority of Town and Country, MO companies allow you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), the majority of Town and Country, MO companies permit you to keep your retirement savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many people in Town and Country, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+Many residents of Town and Country, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
 In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
 Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to move the funds any time you’d like.

 If part of your previous 401(k) portfolio includes company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
-The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
+The 401(k) plan with your new employer may not contain all the benefits of your previous one.
 A trustworthy financial advisor will help you decide if a 401(k) rollover or sticking with your previous plan is right for you.

-3. Open a Rollover IRA.
+3. Open a Rollover IRA

-While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.
+While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you will pay taxes on the amount received into a Roth IRA as you are “converting” pre-tax money into after-tax money.

 4. Cash Out.